Meats and Sausages

 Cooling

 Dip sausages in cold water to cool them down.
-You may have to change the water once or twice depending on the size of the container and amount of production.
+You may have to change the water once or twice depending on the size of the container and the number of sausages.
 If possible shower them or dip them very briefly with hot water to remove any grease on the surface.
 Hang them and wipe off any fat with a wet cloth.
-The reason for cooling is to bring the temperature down outside the Danger Zone (50-30º C, 122-86º F) when most bacteria find favorable conditions to grow.
-Although the cooking process kills 99% of bacteria, nevertheless new bacteria which are present all around will start multiplying again on the surface of the sausage.
+Cooling brings the temperature down outside the Danger Zone 60-4º C (140-40º F) when most bacteria find favorable conditions to grow.
+Although the cooking process kills 99% of bacteria, new bacteria present all around will start multiplying again.
 It is in our interest to bring the temperature below 30º C (86º F) as soon as possible.
 The sausages can be hung between 25-30º C (77-86º F) as at those temperatures moisture and heat evaporate from the surface rapidly.
 Then the sausages may be placed in a refrigerator.

 Storing